1.3 Invest in infrastructure to minimize wastewater spills, emergency releases, and overflows

 Overview

-Central wastewater collection systems in Sarasota County convey raw sewage with gravity and vacuum systems to lift stations, which then pump the wastewater to Wastewater Treatment Facilities (WWTFs) via pressurized force main pipes.
-Depending on treatment level, wastewater effluent can be discharged into surface waters, injected into underground wells and aquifers, sprayed on infiltration basins, or reclaimed for beneficial uses like irrigation (see Chapter 1.1).
-Collection, treatment, and disposal infrastructure can fail for many reasons:
+Sarasota County’s central wastewater collection system uses gravity and vacuum pipelines to transport sewage to lift stations, which then pump it via pressurized force mains to wastewater treatment facilities (WWTFs).
+Depending on treatment level, wastewater may be discharged into surface waters, injected into aquifers, applied to infiltration basins, or reused for irrigation (see Chapter 1.1).

 During heavy rainstorms, sewer systems with cracked pipes can flood with groundwater causing manholes to overflow.
 Source: Iain Cuthbertson

 Figure 1.3.1.
 Number of incidents, causes, and volumes of wastewater spills, overflows, and releases in Florida from 2009–2019.
 “Other” includes repairs, accidents, contractor negligence, and causes unknown.
-Source: FDEP cited in Salman et al., 2019
+Source: FDEP cited in Salman et al. 2019

 Approach